martinbannister/CI_MS3_We-ll_Look_Into_It/README.md

 As a first time visitor I want...

 1. to be able to search pothole reports to see if a report has already been made.
-2. to be able to easily submit a pothole report.
+2. to easily register for the site and submit a pothole report.

 #### Returning Visitors